RichardScottOZ/bdc-collectors/USAGE.rst

     Currently, you can only download by ``scene_id`` like ``S2B_MSIL1C_20200223T135109_N0209_R024_T21LZG_20200223T153255``.

-    We will implement way to download from tiles, since some apis (`sentinel-sat` - `SciHub`) already support this feature.
+    We will implement a way to download from tiles, since some apis (`sentinel-sat` - `SciHub`) already support this feature.

 USGS